sauravgaursmith/ng2-context-menu/README.md

 ```
 ### use

-Developers can use this module in angular 2 projects as built-in context menu support.
+Developers can use this module in angular 2 projects as custom context menu support.
 Steps to use :

 ##### Add `Ng2ContextMenuModule` to the module in which your `component` is declared.